rodjek/librarian-puppet/README.md

 Our puppet infrastructure repository depends on the `apt` module, which we have stored as a directory under our `puppet-modules` git repos.

+    mod 'puppetlabs-apache', '0.6.0',
+      :github_tarball => 'puppetlabs/puppetlabs-apache'

+Our puppet infrastructure repository depends on the `puppetlabs-apache` module, to be downloaded from GitHub tarball.

+    mod 'acme-mymodule', :path => './some_folder'

+Our puppet infrastructure repository depends on the `acme-mymodule` module, which is already in the filesystem.

 ## How to Use